f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

 4. Select the **Publish to an instance** radio button.

 5. In the instance dropdown menu, select **nginx.f5demos.com**.
-This is an NGINX Plus instance that is already managed by NIM.
+This is an NGINX Plus instance that we accessed earlier and is already managed by NIM.

 6. Click **Next**.